wasp-lang/wasp/web/docs/database/crud.md

 We made a custom `create` operation because we want to make sure that the task is connected to the user that is creating it.
 In the current iteration of CRUD operations that is not supported by default.
 Read more about the [default implementations](/docs/language/features#which-operations-are-supported).

-### Using the generated CRUD operations on the client
+### Using the Generated CRUD Operations on the Client

 And let's use the generated operations in our client code: